Sunlis/ONI-nerf-electrolyzer/README.md

 Costs too much metal per microchip to be worth the bother.
 Except with lead.

 Proposed:
-- Require 10kg sand + 500g refined metal
-    - Alternatively: increase production yield to 2 units?
+- Increase production yield to 3 units
 - Lead recipe removed
 - Power rooms max size increased to 120 to make this building easier to take advantage of.

 ## Farm Station

-The fertilizer buff isn't worth it due to both labor requirements and resource usage.
+The fertilizer buff isn't worth it in most cases due to both labor requirements and resource usage.

+I've seen Francis John use it for mutating plants, but that's about it.

 Proposed:
 - Increase Farmer's Touch buff duration to 3 cycles
-- Reduce buff applying time to 5s.
-- Increase production yield to 3 units.

-## Ice-E Fan
+## Ice-E Fan ❔

 I don't know what to do with this building.
 All I know is that it's bad.

-## Ore Scrubber
+## Ore Scrubber ❔

 The main problem with this building is that it only applies to things that duplicants interact with manually